cwal/SuperSimplePHPLocalization/README.md

 There is no need for string translations in the default language.
 If a translation is not found it returns the original phrase.
+Default language file is useful when you want to use a key to retrieve information, e.g: alt_lang can be defined in EN to return 'fr' and FR to return 'en'.
+You could also use a key for translations to avoid long paragraphs, e.g: 'paragraph_1' in the code but a full paragraph in each translation file.

 # SWITCH LANGUAGES

-Toggle the language by adding ?lang=fr to the URL
+Toggle the language by adding ?lang=fr to the URL.
+Make use of .htaccess rewrite rules in order to make URL's prettier. example.com/?page=about&lang=en --> example.com/about example.com/?page=about&lang=fr --> example.com/a-propos

 # USING THE TRANSLATIONS